aws-amplify/amplify-js/docs/media/authentication_guide.md

 #### Setup MFA Type

 There are multiple MFA types supported by Amazon Cognito.
-You can set the preffered method in your code:
+You can set the preferred method in your code:

 ```js
 import { Auth } from 'aws-amplify';